lostinplace/StationeersSaveFileDebugTools/README.md

   --help  Show this message and exit.

 Commands:
+  generate_start_condition
   restore_atmo
 ```

-There is only one command right now, that's restore_atmo, details can be found in the wiki
+There are two utilities, the first can be used to restore atmospheres from a previous save file, the second is used to generate `startconditions.xml` from a savefile.
+Both are explained in the wiki

 ## I have another question